In The Courts

 - NEW YORK LIMOUSINE COMPANY SETTLES CLASS ACTION IC MISCLASSIFICATION CASE FOR $3.5 MILLION.

 Over 400 limousine drivers will share in a class action settlement of $3.5 million against Sunny’s Limousine Services in their lawsuit alleging that the company misclassified drivers as independent contractors.
-See our blog post of April 21, 2014 describing this case.
+See my blog post of April 21, 2014 describing this case.
 Munir v.
 Sunny’s Limousine Service, Inc., No. 13-cv-1581 (VSB) (S.D.N.Y.
 Apr.
 18, 2014).

 - NFL CHEERLEADERS SUE FOR IC MISCLASSIFICATION.